astropy/halotools/docs/mock_making/models.rst

 instance of a model based on the formulation of the HOD introduced in Kravtsov, et al. (2004), with default settings to use best-fit parameter values taken from the literature.
-There are several optional keyword arguments that allow you to toggle between different galaxy samples built by the Kravtsov04 class.
-For example,

-	>>> kravtsov04 = preloaded_hod_blueprints.Kravtsov04(luminosity_threshold=-18, redshift_space=True, colors='sdss')

-For a complete listing of the optional features supported by this pre-built model, see the Kravtsov04 documentation `~halotools.empirical_models`.
+For a complete listing of the optional features supported by this pre-built model, see the `~halotools.empirical_models.preloaded_hod_blueprints.Kravtsov04` documentation `~halotools.empirical_models`.

 .. _list_of_default_models: